 Located south of Saguache, Colorado, Russell Lakes State Wildlife Area offers 4,579 acres of marshlands and sagebrush, with several scenic lakes and ponds.
 Ranging in elevation from 7,563 ft to 7,586 ft, this area is home to Johnson Lake, Trites Lake, and Davey Lake, among others.
 Today, Russell Lakes SWA is a great place to stop and rest while exploring the San Luis Valley.

-This unique national natural landmark is one of Colorado’s last remaining vast, high-elevation, alkaline marshes.
+This unique national natural landmark, free to use with a valid hunting or fishing license, is one of Colorado’s last remaining vast, high-elevation, alkaline marshes.
 It’s a rare bulrush marsh, the perfect environment for migrating waterfowl to take shelter and reproduce.
 A great amount of native plant and animal life is dependent on it.

 Activities in Russell Lakes State Wildlife Area

-As this is a State Wildlife Area, a valid hunting or fishing license purchased through CPW is necessary to gain access to the area.
+As this is a State Wildlife Area, a valid hunting or fishing license must be purchased through CPW to gain access to the area.

 Hiking: Trails through Russell Lakes tend to be fairly flat and not strenuous.
 The trails are either gravel or wooden boardwalk over the marshy areas.
 Despite this, it should be noted that some of these trails are not handicap accessible, as a step up is required from the gravel trail to the boardwalk.

 Bird and Wildlife: Russell Lakes SWA offers tremendous birding opportunities with the chance to spot unique and diverse wildlife.
 The area’s marshy environment attracts many species of migratory and breeding birds, such as Osprey, Grebes, White-faced Ibis, Great Horned Owls.
 Aside from the birds, the saltbush provides shelter to sparrows and thrashers, along with jackrabbits, mule deer, and muskrats.